Funnel control for boundary control systems: System class

-\item We are dealing with complex spaces in this article for sake of simplicity.
-A~comment on real systems can be found in Remark~\ref{rem:sol}\eqref{item:real}. \item An oftentimes considered class in infinite-dimensional linear systems theory is that of {\em well-posed linear systems}, see e.g.~\cite{Staff05}.
-That is, the controllability map, observability map and input-output map are bounded operators.
-Note that we do not impose such a~well-posedness assumption throughout this article. \end{enumerate} \end{remark}
+\item An oftentimes considered class in infinite-dimensional linear systems theory is that of {\em well-posed linear systems}, see e.g.~\cite{Staff05}.
+That is, {in addition to $\Af|_{\ker\Bf}$ generating a~strongly continuous semigroup}, the controllability map, the observability map and the input-output map are bounded operators.
+Note that we do not impose such a~well-posedness assumption throughout this article. \item \tb{Note that for a general boundary control system $\syst$, the graph of the operator $\Af$ need not be closed in $X\times X$.
+However, if conversely, $\Af$ has a closed graph in $X\times X$, then $\cD(\Af)$ equipped with the graph norm $\|x\|_{\cD(\Af)}=\left(\|x\|_{X}+\|\Af x\|_{X}\right)^{1/2}$ is a Hilbert space, which is continuously embedded in $X$ and $\Af:\cD(\Af)\to X$ is bounded.} \end{enumerate} \end{remark}

 \begin{example} There are several systems which fit in our description.
 A class of examples of hyperbolic type is given by so-called {\it port-Hamiltonian systems} such as the {\it lossy transmission line}